DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 since the effect onset).
 If a Knocked Out Dealer is attacked further, the player begins an Epic Event alone.

-6. **Burned** As a Minor Action, a Dealer can make a DR 3 Intuition Save to stop the burning.
-On a failure, they take 1 damage bypassing AP.
+6. **Burned** As a Minor Action, a Dealer can make a DR 3 GUT Save to stop the burning.
+On failure, they take 1 damage bypassing AP.

 7. **Poisoned N** Each poisoning effect adds +1 Poisoned.
-At the start of their turn, as a Free Action, a Dealer makes a DR 3 Vitality Save to shake off the effects of the poison.
-On a failure, they discard N+1 cards.
+At the start of their turn, as a Free Action, a Dealer makes a DR 3 VIT Save to shake off the effects of the poison.
+On failure, they discard N+1 cards.

 8. **Frozen** Movement speed is reduced by half and all skill checks are drawn at Lower Hand.
 A Dealer makes a DR 3 Strength Save as a Free Action at the end of their turn to attempt to end the freeze.

-9. **Suffocating** At the beginning of their turn, a Dealer makes a DR 3 Vitality Save.
-On a failure, take 2 damage.
+9. **Suffocating** At the beginning of their turn, a Dealer makes a DR 3 VIT Save.
+On failure, take 2 damage.
 On a success, take 1 damage.

+10. **Charmed** At the beginning of their turn, A Dealer makes a DR 3 GUT Save.
+On failure, they may not take actions against the interests of the creature that caused the condition.
+Another creature may use a Major action to end this effect.

+11. **Enthralled** At the beginning of their turn, A Dealer makes a DR 3 CON Save.
+On failure, they must move up to their Speed and/or perform 1 Major Action available to them, as directed by the creature that caused the condition.
+Another creature may use a Major action to end this effect.

 ### Health and Armor